Explore this Section

 How does the Keele Society help me?

-Receive our magazine forever: keele with regular news, information, anecdotes and tales from and about Keele
+- Receive our magazine and e-news Forever: Keele and our with regular news, information, anecdotes and tales from and about Keele

-Find and contact your Keele friends through our Put in Touch
+- Find and contact your Keele friends through Put in Touch

-Arrange a special visit Keele as an individual or as a group, through the Alumni Office
+- Arrange a visit as an individual or as a group through the Alumni Office

-Learn about the history and Heritage of Keele estate and Keele Hall
+- Learn about the Heritage of Keele estate and Keele Hall

-Find out about Keele mythology through the Keele Oral History Project
+- Find out about the history of Keele by alumni for alumni through the Keele Oral History Project